 One more advantage of a native English speaker being involved in your project is the additional perspective I bring to cultural elements that may or may not be suitable or communicated properly to your target audience.
 My team in Korea participates in this effort, as well, but a bi-directional perspective on such matters can only help to ensure every opportunity is taken to improve the final translation.

 Our unique approach adds a level and dimension of quality assurance that is only available in a team made up of both English and Korean native speakers.

 4. Includes subject matter experts in the material being translated

 A translator should be an expert in the subject of the material being translated.
 This is a truism to which everyone in the translation industry pays lip service.
 Indeed, even a good translator will produce a bad Korean translation on materials about an unfamiliar subject matter.
-We focus only on technical English-to-Korean translation, and on every project, at least one (and usually two, or even three!) members of our team are knowledgable about the topic.
+We focus only on technical translation, and on every project, at least one (and usually two, or even three!) members of our team are experts on the topic.

 We back this claim up in many ways.
 First of all, I present my

 I always work with the same editor, Donghyuk Kim, who has served for over 20 years as a designated translator for the Korea Institute of Science and Technology Information (KISTI), having worked to translate English to Korean on thousands of documents across a broad range of technical fields.
 Before that, Mr. Kim worked in international trade, both in Korea and overseas.